 Mortgage debt is not included in Bankruptcy Do you continue making your monthly mortgage payments?
 Are there other implications of Bankruptcy for home owners?
 To find out more please visit: http://beatmydebt.com/bankruptcy-frequently-asked-questions/what-happens-to-my-house-in-bankruptcy

-What happens to your House if there is no equity in it?
+What happens to your house if there is no equity?

-If there is no equity your Beneficial Interest is currently worth nothing.
+If there is no equity in your house, your financial interest is worth nothing.
 As such the OR will not take any immediate action.
-Nevertheless they will remain in control of it for 3 years.
+Nevertheless the interest remains with them for up to the next 3 years managed by the Insolvency Service Long Term Assets Distribution Team (LTADT).

 What happens to my house in Bankruptcy if there is no equity?